-Appendix 1 - Request Examples
+Appendix 1 - Public Inspection Example Requests

-The table below provides an example of request that would fall within the Public Inspection remit and those that do not:
+The table below provides examples of requests that would fall within the Public Inspection remit as well as those which would not:

-Query Public Inspection Comments Provide a transaction report to back up a disclosure in the Council's Statement of Accounts Valid via Public Inspection Provide a reasonable sample of invoices to support transaction in the accounts Valid via Public Inspection Provide contract information to support a transaction in the Council's accounts Valid via Public Inspection Provide a breakdown of asset financial information or movements in the Council's accounts Valid via Public Inspection Queries relating to accounting information in prior financial years X Not relevant to Public Inspection Queries relating to processes followed such as governance, procurement processes or risk assessments etc X Not relevant to Public Inspection - queries can be raised via FOI Queries that relate to personal information or information by which a person may be identified e.g. addresses of properties, payslips of individuals X Information that contains these details will be redacted before being provided where a response is possible.
-Commercially confidential information including litigations, funds set aside for legal purposes, and commercially sensitive elements of contracts e.g. where the Council may have obtained a negotiated favourable sum from the contractor X Where it is still possible to provide information, this will be sent out with sensitive data redacted.
+Query Valid for Public Inspection?
+Comments Provide a transaction report to back up a disclosure in the accounts Valid via Public Inspection Provide a reasonable sample of invoices to support transaction in the accounts Valid via Public Inspection Provide contract information to support a transaction in the accounts Valid via Public Inspection Provide a breakdown of asset financial information or movements in the accounts Valid via Public Inspection Queries relating to accounting information in prior financial years × Not relevant to Public Inspection Queries relating to processes followed such as governance, procurement processes or risk assessments etc. × Not relevant to Public Inspection - queries can be raised via Freedom of Information Queries that relate to personal information or information by which a person may be identified e.g. addresses of properties, payslips of individuals etc. × Information that contains these details will be redacted before being provided where a response is possible.
+Commercially confidential information including litigations, funds set aside for legal purposes, and commercially sensitive elements of contracts e.g. where the Council may have obtained a negotiated favourable sum from the contractor × Where it is still possible to provide information, this will be sent out with sensitive data redacted.
 Sensitive data would also include areas where there is a risk of fraud such as purchase order numbers and bank account details.